railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Select an entry and click :guilabel:`Invoice analytic lines` link on the right of the form.
 You can then invoice the selected entry by clicking :guilabel:`Create Invoices`.

-Fixed-price contracts invoiced as services are worked
+Fixed-price Contracts Invoiced as Services are Worked
 -----------------------------------------------------

 For large-valued projects, fixed-price invoicing based on the sales order is not always appropriate.